-original figure from data source/election statistics
+Original figure from data source/election statistics

-Indicates that the vote share indicated by pervote is taken from election results and indicates the vote share the party (or party bloc) won at the election.
+Indicates that the vote share expressed by pervote is taken from election results and shows the vote share the party (or party bloc) won in the election presvote

-1 estimated
+1 Estimated

-Indicates that the pervote variable is not simply derived by a calculation of gained votes divided by the total number of valid votes.
+Indicates that the pervote variable is not derived by a calculation of gained votes divided by the total number of valid votes.
 Electoral alliances or an electoral system with regional lists can prohibit such a simple calculation.
-In these cases the pervote variable is often calculated based on the number of seats gained by a party.
+In these cases the pervote variable is often calculated based on the number of seats won by a party